wdxxs2z/router-service-markheader/README.md

 </br>

 ### Result are：
-Visit fake.pcf17.com ADD a header ：X-CF-Mark:fakea and the result is ：<h2>Hello World Thomas?</h2>
+Visit fake.pcf17.com ADD a header ：X-CF-Mark:fakea and the result is ：Hello World Thomas?
-Visit fake.pcf17.com ADD a header ：X-CF-Mark:fakeb and the result is ：<h2>Hello World Thomas----- new version </h2>
+Visit fake.pcf17.com ADD a header ：X-CF-Mark:fakeb and the result is ：Hello World Thomas----- new version